-On January 21, 2021, Mr. Ellis was granted an option to purchase 195,000 shares of our common stock at an exercise price of \$3.28 per share.
-The option vests over a four-year period, with 25% of the shares vesting on the first anniversary of January 21, 2021, and 1/48th of the shares vesting upon the completion of each month of continuous service thereafter.
+On January 21, 2021, Mr. Ellis was granted an option to purchase 65,000 shares of the Company's common stock at an exercise price of \$11.84 per share.
+The option vests over a four-year period based on Mr. Ellis's continuous service through each vesting date, with 25% of the shares vesting on the first anniversary of the grant date, and 1/48th of the shares vesting upon the completion of each month of continuous service thereafter.